01 of 12

 Continue to 8 of 12 below.

-- Curl the edges using a pen or pencil to give them a realistic look.
+- Curl the edges downward using a pen or pencil to give them a realistic look.

-- Slide the sepals over the dowel until they reach the bottom of the flower.
+- Slide the sepals over the bottom of the dowel until they reach the bottom of the flower head.

-- Secure with a bit of hot glue.
+- Secure the sepal to the flower head with a bit of hot glue.

 08 of 12